infradise/valkey_client/README.md

 A modern, production-ready Dart client for Valkey (9.0.0+).
 Fully Redis 7.x compatible.

-👉 To browse Redis/Valkey data, you can use [Keyscope](https://keyscope.dev),
+👉 To browse Redis/Valkey data, you can use [Keyscope](https://plugins.jetbrains.com/plugin/29250-keyscope),
-a native JetBrains IDE plugin for managing and monitoring Redis/Valkey.
+a native Redis/Valkey IDE to view key-value data in your databases.

-👉 To access Redis/Valkey servers on Kubernetes, you can use [Visualkube Jet](https://jet.visualkube.com),
+👉 To access Redis/Valkey servers on Kubernetes, you can use [Visualkube Jet](https://plugins.jetbrains.com/plugin/29143-visualkube-jet),
-a native JetBrains IDE plugin that supports one or more `Kubernetes` clusters.
+a native Kubernetes IDE for multi‑cluster access and real-time watch.

+> **Keyscope** and **Visualkube Jet** are plugins for Android Studio and JetBrains IDEs.

 ## The Goal 🎯